 Aquamation does basically as its name suggests, and disposes of a body by water instead of fire.
-It is deemed a more natural, ethical and environmentally friendly alternative to cremation or burial.
+It is deemed a more natural, ethical, and environmentally-friendly alternative to cremation or burial.
 It is also referred to as water cremation, hydro cremation, or bio cremation.

 Why is aquamation or resomation considered ‘green’?

 Whereas cremation creates omissions and uses significant energy in the process; aquamation uses a natural process called alkaline hydrolysis.
 In fact, Aquamation uses just 10% of the energy used during a cremation process and there are NO air emissions.
 No organic matter can be discharged from cremation chimneys, and no methane gas or toxic chemicals can leak from a burial casket and can seep into the water table.